Ascocoryne sarcoides: Description

-This fungus is characterized by a fruiting body (technically an apothecia) with a pinkish-purple color and more or less gelatinous consistency.
+This fungus is characterized by a fruiting body (technically an apothecium) with a pinkish-purple color and more or less gelatinous consistency.
 The apothecia, typically 0.5 to 1.5 cm in diameter, start with a roughly spherical shape, then eventually flatten out to become shallowly cup-shaped with a wavy edge and smooth upper surface.
 The lower surface may be covered with small particles (granular), and the apothecia are either attached directly to the growing surface (sessile), or have a rudimentary stem.
 The apothecia are accompanied by a conidial form, where non-sexual spores are generated.
 The conidial form consists of sporodochia, a cushion-like asexual fruiting body mass consisting of short conidiophores (specialized stalks that bear conidia).
 The sporodochia are similar in color and consistency to the apothecia but very variable in shape, typically club-, spoon-, or tongue-shaped, and bearing minute, cylindrical, straight or curved conidia.
 As the fungus matures and the apothecia enlarge and press against each other, the apothecia coalesce to form a gelatinous, irregular mass.
 The flesh, similar to the appearance of the fungus, is pinkish-purple and gelatinous.
 The odor and taste of A. sarcoides are not distinctive.
 Ascocoryne sarcoides is not considered edible.

 Microscopic features

-The spores are translucent (hyaline), smooth, have an ellipsoid shape, with dimensions of 12–16 by 3–5 µm.
+The spores are translucent (hyaline), smooth, have an ellipsoid shape, with dimensions of 12–16 by 3–5 μm.
 Spores contain one or two oil droplets.
-The imperfect (conidial) form of the fungus produces smooth, hyaline spores that are 3–3.5 by 1–2 µm.
-The asci (sexual spore-bearing cells) have a cylindrical shape, with dimensions of 115–125 by 8–10 µm.
+The spore print is white.
+The imperfect (conidial) form of the fungus produces smooth, hyaline spores that are 3–3.5 by 1–2 μm.
+The asci (sexual spore-bearing cells) have a cylindrical shape, with dimensions of 115–125 by 8–10 μm.
 The paraphyses (sterile filamentous cells interspersed among the asci) are cylindrical with slightly swollen tips, and few branches.

 Similar species

-Ascocoryne cylichnium, another small and gelatinous violet-colored species, has apothecia that are more often cup-shaped, and has larger spores—20–24 by 5.5–6 µm.
+Ascocoryne cylichnium, another small and gelatinous violet-colored species, has apothecia that are more often cup-shaped, and has larger spores (20–24 by 5.5–6 μm).
 Because of its resemblance to the jelly fungi, A. sarcoides has been mistaken for the basidiomycete species Auricularia auricula and Tremella foliacea.
 T. foliacea is larger, brown, and leafy in appearance.
 A. auricula is also larger, typically brown, is disc- or ear-shaped, with a ribbed undersurface.
-Microscopically, Tremella foliacea and Auricularia auricula are easily distinguished from A. sarcoides by the presence of basidia (rather than asci).
+Microscopically, Tremella foliacea and A. auricula are easily distinguished from A. sarcoides by the presence of basidia (rather than asci).

-Other similar species include Bulgaria inquinans and Exidia glandulosa.
+Other similar species include Bulgaria inquinans and Exidia glandulosa, and some of the genus Pachyella (usually producing darker, wider, and flatter discs).